m-sureshraj/openvpn3-linux-client-wrapper/README.md

    `VPN_PROFILE_PATH` - Absolute path to the openvpn connection profile file.

-    `alias vpn` - Entry point to the script.
-By default, the alias name is `vpn` but you can name it whatever you want.
-The value should be absolute path to the downloaded `client.js`. (step 2)
+   `alias vpn` - The entry point to the script.
+By default, the alias name is `vpn` but, you can name it whatever you want.
+The value should be an absolute path to the downloaded `client.js`. **(step 2)**

 4. Source the modified shell profile. e.g. `source .zshrc`